An ERISA Lawyer Will Protect Your Employee Benefits

-Zamansky LLC is one of the leading law firms specializing in securities fraud and ERISA class action litigation.
+Zamansky LLC is one of the leading law firms specializing in pension fraud and ERISA class action litigation.
 Each investment losses lawyer at our firm represents both individual and institutional investors.
 Our securities fraud law firm is nationally recognized for our ability to aggressively prosecute cases and recover losses.

 Three Decades of Financial Services and ERISA Litigation Experience

 Zamansky LLC is a full-service firm experienced in ERISA claims, financial services litigation and arbitration.
 Firm founder Jacob Zamansky has been representing clients in a wide variety of ERISA claims and securities matters for more than three decades, and is routinely cited by the media on issues related to securities litigation and employee benefits.